 - Don’t like Steam Achievements?
 You can indeed ignore them.
 Just play.

 - Wish Steam Achievements had more value?
 Check out BountyMode.
-We’ve got bounty hunts with some of your favorite indie stores like IndieGala and publishers like Bandai Namco, Techland, and much more.
+We’ve done bounty hunts with awesome, and there’s much more coming.
 You’ll have a ton of fun!

 - If you’re a game designer, use Steam Achievements creatively to improve the player experience — or don’t use them at all.
 We don’t claim to be experts at BountyMode, but you can contact us to talk about it.